rrazcueta/moonveil/docs/players/01-rolling.md

 ## Pocket Rolls

-Some effects force a change to Pocket.
-Seekers can mark Dexterity to reroll these rolls.

-- **Pocket Roll**: set your Pocket to d6.
+- **Pocket**: set your Pocket to d6.
 - **Pocket Up**: roll d6 and compare to your Pocket.
 Take the bigger value.
 - **Pocket Down**: roll d6 and compare to your Pocket.
 Take the smaller value.

+You can mark Dexterity to reroll.

-## Exploding Roll
+## Exploding Rolls

-Roll d6.
-If the outcome is 6, roll another Exploding Roll.
-Add all dice rolled this way.
+Rolls denoted by an asterisk are exploding rolls.
+Reroll these rolls on 6, adding all the dice rolled this way.